Avoid Being Put on the RAC: Be Prepared for a Recovery Audit Contractor Audit

 - Monitor RAC progress on regional RAC web postings.

-The OIG is studying the link between electronic medical record (EMR) systems and coding for billing.
-There is a concern that some EMR systems may upcode billing through automatically generated detailed patient histories, cloning (when you cut and paste the same examination findings), and templates filled in to reflect a more thorough or complex examination/visit.
-Review these issues with your EMR vendor, and determine if your EMR program has the potential to automatically upcode billing based on EMR documentation.
+The OIG is studying the link between electronic health record (EHR) systems and coding for billing.
+There is a concern that some EHR systems may generate up-coded billing through automatically generated detailed patient histories, cloning (when you cut and paste the same examination findings), and templates filled in to reflect a more thorough or complex examination/visit.
+Review these issues with your EHR vendor, and determine if your EHR program has the potential to automatically up-code billing based on EHR documentation.

 Fundamentals for Compliance

-Establish compliance and practice standards, and conduct internal monitoring and internal auditing to evaluate compliance.
+Establish compliance and practice standards, and conduct internal monitoring and internal auditing to evaluate adherence.
 Medical billing is complex.
 Billers and coders must be knowledgeable about many areas pertaining to billing and reimbursement.

 Be sure that your billing staff understands local medical review policies and is knowledgeable about practice jurisdictions.
 Billing personnel must stay current on coding requirements, keep up with industry changes, understand the denial and appeal processes, and be able to identify resources for support.